 Make a gift today by clicking on the Donate Now button or by mailing a check payable to The Collington Foundation to 10450 Lottsford Road, Mitchellville, MD 20721 or by dropping off a check at the Clocktower reception desk on campus.
 To support a specific fund, note this on your check.
 Unrestricted gifts support the Annual Fund.

 The Foundation gratefully receives honorary and memorial gifts, as well as gifts of stock and other planned gifts.

 Planned gifts to The Collington Foundation help ensure our promise of care far into the future.
 Consider naming The Collington Foundation as a beneficiary in your estate plans.

 Corporate Matching Gifts

 Many corporations match gifts to charitable institutions made by employees; some will match the gifts of employee spouses and retired employees as well.
-Contact your personnel office for information about your employer’s matching-gift program or check out theses resource to help you learn more about employee matching gifts.
+Contact your personnel office for information about your employer’s matching gifts program.